6 ways to integrate music into your preschooler’s daily life. This will prepare your child for Kindergarten in a variety of ways!

 I love music.
 Love, love, love.
 I love many forms of music.
 Beyond listening, I love to sing.
 I am currently the choir director at my church and I just find such a great power in music.

 Something that amazes me about music is that it appeals to any type of “brain.”
 The logical brain can do music because music has its black and white component (literally in the notes!).
-It also appeals the the creative brain because you can do so much with music and there is much room for interpretation.
+It also appeals the creative brain because you can do so much with music and there is much room for interpretation.

 Because of that, we have thus far started our children in learning to play the piano at the start of kindergarten.
 Brayden started then and Kaitlyn is scheduled to start then.

-Now, whether or not you are a big believer in the benefits of music, I think one thing that cannot be denied is that music is fun for children.
+Whether or not you are a big believer in the benefits of music, I think one thing that cannot be denied is that music is fun for children.
 Music is also usually taught in schools.

-“Children should be introduced to music ASAB (as soon as birth!) or sooner (page 126).
-Here are some ways to expose your children to music:
+“Children should be introduced to music ASAB (as soon as birth!) or sooner.”(page 126)

 1-Have music as part of independent playtime

 She has hundreds of children’s primary songs memorized from her years of church songs.
 I love walking through the grocery store and listening to her sing, “I am a child of God!” and “I love Mommy, she loves me, we are a happy family!”
 McKenna has a real passion for singing.

 I completely agree–good music is good for the soul.
 Folk songs, classical songs (while Baby Einstein has its share of media problems right now, I do not hesitate to say their CDs of classical music are fun for children), patriotic songs, church songs…I am also into “mainstream” music and I like to expose my children to at least one good song from every artist I respect.

 I make up songs constantly.
 We sing in the car.
 I sing before every nap and bedtime.
 We have fun singing.
 Don’t criticize the “pitch” of your child.
 Most children sing at least a bit off.
 Encourage your child to sing and love it.

 You can translate this activity to fit into a variety of settings.
-A long wait at the doctors office can be made more interesting with some leg tapping.
+A long wait at the doctor’s office can be made more interesting with some leg tapping.
 Being able to clap a rhythm back that you hear is a great skill to attain.

 Rhythm clapping is something I often did in tryouts for various choirs, so I added another activity we did at tryouts.
 It was singing notes back.

 There are lots of packs of toy instruments you can buy.
 Children love these loud things.